Marvis21/Marvis21/README.md

 - 👋 Hi, I’m @Marvis21
-- 👀 I’m interested in ...knowing more about the excel
+- 👀 I’m interested in ...knowing more about the Excel
 - 🌱 I’m currently learning ...data enty and human resource managemnt
-- 💞️ I’m looking to collaborate on ...data entry specialists
+- 💞️ I’m looking to collaborate on ...Excel and Google sheets
-- 📫 How to reach me ...via my email... mmarrvinmarvis21@gmail.com
+- 📫 How to reach me ...via my email... marvinmarvis21@gmail.com

 <!---
 Marvis21/Marvis21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.